 There is no point in keeping something that doesn’t provide value to you now.

-Of course, I’m in the camp of trying to at least recuperate a bit of my initial investment, especially for more expensive items.
+Of course, you might be able to recuperate a bit of your initial investment, especially for more expensive items.

 Kijiji / Craig’s List / Online Classifieds:

 Kijiji is the Canadian-equivalent to Craig’s List (we only have Craig’s List in a couple major locations) and I use it regularly to sell a variety of items.
-Basically, it’s a free classified site that allows you to create a listing, where you can post images of your item(s), a description, price, etc. Buyers can message or call you and choose a location to meet.
-There are a lot of categories to choose from, and I usually browse the site pretty regularly too (hence why I have a stuff surplus haha!).
+Basically, it’s a free classified site that allows you to create a listing, post images of your item(s), add a description, price, etc. Buyers can message or call you and choose a location to meet.
+There are a lot of categories to choose from, and I usually browse the site pretty regularly too.

-There are certain Facebook Groups that are setup for buying and selling items (similar to an online classified site).
-You can usually find a few local groups in your area, and you post an image of your item, with a price, description etc. In my experience, a lot more people will reach out showing interest on Facebook, but I’ve had more actual sales through Kijiji.
+There are certain Facebook Groups for buying and selling items (similar to an online classified site) OR you can use Marketplace.
+You can usually find a few local groups in your area, or use Marketplace and post it openly.
+Just post an image of your item, add a price, description etc. In my experience, a lot more people will reach out showing interest on Facebook, but I’ve had more actual sales through Kijiji.

 I don’t really use any other website other than Kijiji and Facebook groups, but I have seen people sell things on online forums, shopify stores, personal websites.
 Keep in mind that you’ll want to use the source that you’ll get the most traction and that fits your items (ie: don’t try and sell a lawnmower on a baby site).